ozokur/test01/README.md

 2. Cycle through the images with the navigation buttons to preview filenames and counts.
 3. Press **Solve** to invoke `yolo mode=predict` on the active image.
-The log view displays CLI output alongside a summary of how long the inference took.
+The log view displays CLI output alongside a summary of how long the inference took and whether any objects were detected.
-4. Keep an eye on the performance banner under the buttons to see how many images have been processed, together with the latest, average, and best inference times.
+4. Keep an eye on the performance banner under the buttons to see how many images have been processed, together with the latest, average, and best inference times plus the detection count from the most recent run.

 The app automatically disables navigation buttons when only a single image is available and resets the statistics each time you choose a new folder.